+Student Name: Date:

-form.
-Studen t Name: Date: worse ning, not related to known causes or condition nome because of a COVID-19 symptom that was new or ons or recent COVID-19 vaccination.
-My child's symptoms ree from vomiting, diarrhea or nausea symptoms AND: My child had a COVID-19 test, and it was neg egative.
-A health care provider has confirmed that m ny child has an alternative diagnosis.
-My child has completed the 10-day self-isola ation period since their symptom(s) started. - ld was sent home from school or was kept ho ndividual with a symptom(s): nome because they are an unvaccinated household contact The household contact who had symptom(s s) had a COVID-19 test and it was negative.
-The household contact who had symptom(s professional. s) received an alternative diagnosis by a health care My child has completed the 10-day self-isola member who had the COVID-19 symptom(s lation period since their last contact with the household s).
-I decla re that my child is well and is able to return t to school.
-Parent /Guardian Name: (please print) Parent /Guardian Signature: Date:
+My child was sent home from school or was kept home because of a COVID-19 symptom that was new or worsening, not related to known causes or conditions or recent COVID-19 vaccination.
+My child's symptoms have been improving for 24 hours or is symptom free from vomiting, diarrhea or nausea symptoms AND:

+- □ My child had a COVID-19 test, and it was negative. - □ A health care provider has confirmed that my child has an alternative diagnosis. - □ My child has completed the 10-day self-isolation period since their symptom(s) started.

+My child was sent home from school or was kept home because they are an unvaccinated household contact of an individual with a symptom(s):

+- □ The household contact who had symptom(s) had a COVID-19 test and it was negative. - □ The household contact who had symptom(s) received an alternative diagnosis by a health care professional. - □ My child has completed the 10-day self-isolation period since their last contact with the household member who had the COVID-19 symptom(s).

+I declare that my child is well and is able to return to school.

+Parent/Guardian Name: (р lease print)

+Parent/Guardian Signature: Date: Date: